alyulina/spoon-billed-sandpiper/modeling/README.md

+To do:

-Have a description of everything.
+- [ ] have a description of everything